My Hawaiian Honeymoon With 90 Year Olds

 For the better part of a year, my wife Carrie and I have been trying to take Mary and Ron to Maui on vacation.
 They have fond memories of previous visits and wanted to go back while they still physically could.

-After a few false starts, we finally booked a date more than a month after our wedding.
 However, when unforeseen circumstances canceled our Mexican honeymoon, the Maui vacation wound up as our first post-marriage trip.
 You know, the trip people usually call a Honeymoon.

 Before leaving, Mary and Ron spent weeks bragging to their friends at the retirement home about how they were coming along on our honeymoon.
-People were baffled and confused, but we couldn’t have been more excited.
-Nor could we have had less of an idea of what we were getting ourselves into!

 90 Year Olds = Airport Royalty

 Upon arriving at San Jose International Airport, we were greeted by porters with wheelchairs and Carrie and I watched in amazement as they were pushed right up to the front of every line.
 I’m talking from check-in, through security and onto the plane in around 20 minutes.
-The best part?
-One of the porters got a handful of quarters for his tip!

 I take that back, the best part was when the Alaska Airlines flight attendants declared them as the “most awesome people on the plane” and gave them both beautiful lais just before landing.